You need a gas permit to install or repair:

-The person doing the gas work – either the registered homeowner or licensed contractor – can apply for the permit, unless the home has a secondary suite.
+The person doing the gas work — either the registered homeowner or licensed contractor — can apply for the permit.

-In homes with secondary suites, only a licensed contractor can apply for a permit.
+If you don't meet all of these conditions, only a licensed contractor can apply for the permit.

 How to apply